wdorau41/Lab01/README.md

-# This is my Lab01 repository for ITM361 class
+# This is my Lab01 repository for my 2019 ITM361 class